 Amendment Date and Title Reason for Amendment Significant Changes/Notes Regarding Amendment to the Unsecured Senior Notes October 30, 2019.
 To extend the maturity • Extended maturity date to June 30, 2020 (which also extended the maturity date of the Wells Fargo Credit Fifth Supplemental date Agreement to May 1, 2020).
 Indenture • The Company paid a fee of \$0.3 million.

-The interest rate on the Unsecured Senior Notes decreased to 7.50% per annum upon filing the Form 10-K for the fiscal year ended December 31, 2017 with the SEC in May 2019.
+The interest rate on the Unsecured Senior Notes decreased to 7.50% per annum upon filing the 2017 Form 10-K with the SEC in May 2019.

 Credit Agreement